bucs110fall2023/final-project-data-pirates/README.md

 ### Classes

 1. GameState - Defines different states of the game: MAIN_MENU, NAME_INPUT, GAMEPLAY.
-2. Window Setup- Handles the game window configuration, including dimensions and title.
-3. PlayerInput - Manages user input for entering the player's name and switches between game states.
-4. ScenarioDisplay - Displays different scenarios to the player and handles the buttons for choices.
-5. GameOutcome - Manages the display of game-over or success screens based on player choices.
-6. GameLoop - Controls the continuous execution of the game, handling events, rendering screens, and checking for user input.

 ## ATP
 | Case #   | Description | Steps | Outcome |